dmcwee/my-azure/README.md

 1. If you don't have one already, create a *WindowsPowerShell* folder in your *Documents* folder
 1. If you don't have one already, create a *Modules* folder inside the *WindowsPowerShell* folder created in *Step 1*
 1. Clone this repository to the *Modules* folder created in *Step 2*
-1. Launch a Powershell window.
-The module will automatically load.
+1. Launch a Powershell window and navigate to the *Modules* folder.
+1. Run the `install.ps1` script.
+    1. When prompted for the root certificate install choose *Yes*
+1. The module will now be locally signed and trusted and will run with the `ExecutionPolicy` *AllSigned*

 # Login
 This module includes two login commands: